oel/avalanche-scaffold-eth-nft/README.md

 This is a revised edition of the Scaffold-ETH [Simple NFT Example](https://github.com/scaffold-eth/scaffold-eth/tree/simple-nft-example) branch that aims to illustrate how to create NFTs on Ethereum compatible chains using the bundled tech stack of [Solidity](https://docs.soliditylang.org/), [Hardhat](https://hardhat.org/), [Ether.js](https://docs.ethers.io/) and [React](https://reactjs.org/).
 In this repo, the [Avalanche Fuji testnet](https://docs.avax.network/build/tutorials/platform/fuji-workflow/), a test network for [Avalanche C-Chain](https://docs.avax.network/learn/platform-overview/#contract-chain-c-chain), is the target chain.

+For an overview including a highlight of key changes made to the original code branch, please visit [Genuine Blog](https://blog.genuine.com/2022/03/ethereum-compatible-nft-on-avalanche/).

 ## Dependencies

 * [Git](https://git-scm.com/)